Compliance Oversight Program

 What is a Compliance Review?

-The Compliance Review Program is responsible for conducting ongoing compliance reviews on state departments subject to HIPAA.
-The Compliance Review team’s focus during the compliance review is to work with the state department to identify any gaps in HIPAA compliance (based on the Statewide Health Information Policy Manual) and monitor the resolution of all identified compliance gaps.
+The Compliance Oversight Program includes responsibity for conducting ongoing compliance reviews on state departments subject to HIPAA.
+The focus during the compliance review is to work with the state department to identify any gaps in HIPAA compliance (based on the Statewide Health Information Policy Manual) and monitor the resolution of all identified compliance gaps.

 Who is Subject to a Compliance Review?

 State departments assessed to be covered entities and/or business associates are subject to compliance reviews.
-For a list of the state departments subject to HIPAA and/or more information about the most recent assessment, refer to the 2020 HIPAA Entity Status Assessment page.
+For a list of the state departments subject to HIPAA and/or more information about the most recent assessment, refer to the 2022 Health Information Entity Status Assessment page.

 What Happens during a Compliance Review?

-State departments are notified several weeks before they are scheduled for a compliance review – see CalOHII Compliance Review Schedule for the anticipated timing of upcoming compliance reviews.
+State departments are notified several weeks before they are scheduled for a compliance review – the Compliance Review Schedule is under review at this time.

-The compliance review begins with the department providing the Compliance Review team with artifacts/documents (see the Compliance Review Artifact Request List) and answering compliance questions (see the Compliance Review Tool) within a specified time frame.
-The team reviews all materials collected from the department (see the Compliance Review Artifacts Checklists) to document initial observations.
+The compliance review begins with the department providing CDII with artifacts/documents (see the Compliance Review Artifact Request List) and answering compliance questions (see the Compliance Review Tool) within a specified time frame.
+CDII reviews all materials collected from the department (see the Compliance Review Artifacts Checklists) to document initial observations.

-After the materials are reviewed, an onsite review is scheduled with the department.
-During the onsite visit, the CalOHII Compliance Review team conducts follow-up meetings to clarify information received from the department and tours selected operational areas of the department.
+After the materials are reviewed, an onsite review may be scheduled with the department.
+During the onsite visit, the CDII team conducts follow-up meetings to clarify information received from the department and tours selected operational areas of the department.

 All observations and findings are documented along with recommendations for addressing gaps.
-A draft document is provided to the department for review and comments before CalOHII finalizes the report.
+A draft document is provided to the department for review and comments before CDII finalizes the report.

 Tips and Tools & How to Prepare for a Compliance Review?